11 Things New Ospreys Need to Know

 Bookmark OspreyHub in your browser to easily find campus events and updates from offices like Student Development, Residential Life and the Wellness Center.
 Comb through the Student Digest emails on Mondays and Thursdays to find events as well and check out the daily calendar.

 The Campus Center is hosting plenty of virtual activities for the semester.
 Think TikTok challenges, movie nights and more!
-Check their website for more information, and follow them on Facebook and Instagram.
+Follow them on Facebook and Instagram.
 While you’re at it: follow the Student Entertainment Team on Instagram for even more fun throughout the semester.

 And, of course, follow Stockton on Instagram!
 Check out our Monday weekly events’ round up in our story.
 Clubs often host Snapchat and Instagram takeovers, too.